Kindness: the Currency of Happiness & Success

 It’s also worth being aware of how acts of kindness trigger certain behaviours – in yourself and others.
 In his book, Influence; The Psychology Of Persuasion, Robert Cialdini talks about the principle of ‘reciprocity’ that relates to how we human beings have a tendency to feel the need to reciprocate or respond favourably to requests made by people we perceive as having done something for us.

 For example, a few years ago I decided to learn how to play golf.
-My golf instructor had very kindly lent me a club I could use to practise my swing at home and at the driving range, until I decided whether I wanted to invest in a set of clubs.
+My golf instructor had very kindly lent me a club I could use to practice my swing at home and at the driving range until I decided whether I wanted to invest in a set of clubs.
 After a few weeks of really enjoying my lessons (and apparently making surprisingly good progress), I thought it was time to buy my own clubs.
 I did some research on eBay and decided I’d ask my instructor for his advice.
 Knowing all about the principle of ‘reciprocity’ (and how this is a major influencing factor for me when making buying decisions), I went to my next lesson with the intention of only asking for advice and with the specific intention that I’d say ‘no’ to any clubs he may have.

 I was delighted that he agreed it was time for me to get a full set of clubs, and he gave me some really useful tips about what to buy.
 Then I found myself with a bit of a dilemma: he’d had a client trade in her first set that week.
 He could offer them to me for £50 just now, and would happily buy them back from me when I was ready to trade up.
 So here was what was going through my mind: he’s lent me his club for the last six weeks, and now he’s offering me a deal that in the long-term isn’t going to cost me a penny.
 He’s been kind to me once and now is being kind again – how can I say no?